yuhr/langue/README.md

 Currently in the planning stage.
 The project name "Langue" might be subject to change.

+The official web service will be coming to [langue.link](https://langue.link/) and its [repository](https://github.com/yuhr/langue.link).

 ## Plan

 Langue consists of these parts: